 “We could go bankrupt ¬ In this case, the business entity Tether Limited would go bankrupt but client funds would be safe, and subsequently, all tethers will remain redeemable.
 Tethers may be redeemable/exchangeable for the underlying fiat currency pursuant to Tether Limited’s terms of service or, if the holder prefers, the equivalent spot value in Bitcoin.
 Once a tether has been issued, it can be transferred, stored, spent, etc just like bitcoins or any other cryptocurrency.
 Hence, the redeemability of a token is not contractually guaranteed.”

-Although the utility of Tether itself is to function as a payment token and therefore permissible, there are concerns on the company.
-There should be some caution and review on the developments of Tether and the company itself.
+It should be noted that though the utility of Tether itself is to function as a payment token, there are concerns about the company.
+There should be caution and review on the developments of Tether and the company itself.